 If you have money to invest and an appreciation of fine craftsmanship, then investing in antique art might be the right choice for you.
-Antiques are collectible objects such as furniture or artwork that have a high value due to their age, quality, and rarity.
+Antiques are collectable objects such as furniture or artwork that have a high value due to their age, quality, and rarity.

 Investing in antiques is not the most conventional way to make money, but if you know where to look and what to look for, antiques can be lucrative investments!
 Here are some tips to get you started investing in antique art:

 1) Educate yourself on which antiques are of value

 Visit local museums, antique malls, antique stores, and auctions whenever possible.
 19th Century art is good, 18th Century art is even better, and if it’s true Renaissance art, then you’ve got a winner.
 Avoid flea markets, garage sales, and estate sales, since these tend to include personal items that may or may not be of value.